georgiee/coding-for-kids/slides.md

 ---
 ^ You can use the app WONDER where everything is about exploring and adventures.

-^ You don't create programs but you solve missions by linking behaviors about lights, sound or movement.
+^ You don't create programs but you solve missions by using commands for light, sound or movement.

 ![fit](images/03-how/wonder-app.jpg)